 The Grand River may still hold a treasure worth approximately $100,000 in gold bars.
 The gold was stolen from a bank.
 On his deathbed the robber announced that the gold was about “three feet deep and 30 paces northwest of a large oak tree on the river bank.”
 Supposedly, the cache is buried on the west bank, approximately two miles from Lake Erie, near Fairport Harbor.

-For more information on how to research for buried treasure, visit my research page.
+More information on how to research for buried treasure.

 Good luck!
 And have fun in your search for buried treasure in Ohio.